Bruce Rauner: Personal life

 Before being elected governor, Rauner resided in Winnetka, Illinois, with his wife, Diana Mendley Rauner, and family; they have three children.
 He also has three children from his first marriage, to Elizabeth Konker Wessel, whom he married in 1980, separated from in 1990, and was legally divorced from in 1993.

 During Rauner's governorship, he and his family resided in the Illinois Governor's Mansion in Springfield.
 They also own ranches in Montana and Wyoming.
 Rauner is an Episcopalian.

 Rauner's exact net worth is unclear, but has been estimated at being at least several hundred million dollars.
 During his campaign for governor he promised that he would accept only $1 in salary and no benefits from his office, including forgoing a pension and any reimbursement for travel expenses.

 After losing the 2018 election, Rauner moved to Florida.
 By August 2020, he was registered to vote in Florida rather than Illinois.
+Rauner made a $250,000 campaign donation to Ron DeSantis in March 2021.